 The gas installation for the stove meets the European norm EN 10239.
-Attached please find the test-certificate.
+The test-certificate is attached.

-The gas pipe leading to the stove from the standard 3 kg-gas cylinder is an 8mm copper pipe.
+The gas pipe leading to the stove from the standard 3 kg-gas cylinder is an 8 mm copper pipe.
 It is placed into a self-bailing casing moulded into the deck in the rear cockpit area.
 All gas pipes have been installed according to the German safety regulations.
 The best-by date for the soft connection hoses between the gas cylinder and the copper pipe and between copper pipe and stove is printed onto the hoses.
 They have to be replaced after the expiry date.